Brazil truckers union says strike winding down, Rousseff promises order

-SAO PAULO, July 3 A national protest by Brazilian truck drivers appeared to be winding down on Wednesday and the union leading it said it was scheduled to end at 6 a.m.
+SAO PAULO A national protest by Brazilian truck drivers appeared to be winding down on Wednesday and the union leading it said it was scheduled to end at 6 a.m.
 (10 a.m.
 GMT) on Thursday, after several state governments secured injunctions to stop drivers from blocking public highways.

 Local media showed trucks that had been abandoned in Mato Grosso, Brazil's leading soy producing state, while drivers demonstrated on the Anchieta highway that links Sao Paulo to Brazil's main Santos port.
-Private highway operator Ecovias said protesters had caused a 4 kilometer (2.9 mile) traffic jam.
+Private highway operator Ecovias said protesters had caused a four kilometre traffic jam.

 President Dilma Rousseff, whose popularity plunged in recent weeks during Brazil's largest nationwide demonstrations in 20 years, rebuked the truckers and pledged in a televised address to the nation to keep roads in running.